 The question to measure the success of interventions to the poor is, “Did the person delivering the service and the person receiving the service build trust in each other?”

-My name is Soledad Agreda, and I am the Tour and Visits Team Leader of the Peru office.
-I have been doing this work for about a year and a half now, and my main responsibilities are to organize, facilitate and host individual sponsor visits and tours along with Elia Sipan, the Tour and…
+My name is Soledad Agreda, and I am the Trips and Visits Team Leader of the Peru office.
+I have been doing this work for about a year and a half now, and my main responsibilities are to organize, facilitate and host individual sponsor visits and trips along with Elia Sipan, the Trips and Visits Specialist.

 Child Survival: A Story From Peru